plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

 Get an accounting location.
-The ID of ID of the location must be specified.
+The ID of the location must be specified.

 ##### <strong>Parameters</strong>